-There are a variety of options for travelling from Madrid to Barcelona: train, coach, plane and driving.
+There are a variety of options for travelling from Madrid to Valencia: train, coach, plane and driving.
 All of these options have their pros and cons.
 Before deciding which mode of transport to take, it is worth considering the different factors: how much money do you want to spend on travelling, how much time do you have to make the journey and what part of Valencia would you like to be in on your arrival?
 Once you have considered all of these criteria, it will be easier to decide which mode of transport is best for you.

-This page will provide you with all of the details that you need to travel from Madrid to Valencia by train, coach, plane or car.
+This page will provide you with details that you need to travel from Madrid to Valencia by train, coach, plane or car.
 You will find journey times, ticket prices, how to buy tickets and timetable information.
 You will also find full driving instructions from Madrid city centre to Valencia city centre.

 There are lots of of flight companies operating between Madrid and Valencia.
 These change on a regular basis, so to check what airlines are flying from Madrid to Valencia at the time that you are looking for flights, see our Guide to Flights from Madrid Airport.

 There are trains that leave regularly from Madrid-Chamartin train station and head to Valencia's Estacio Nord train station.

 Train journey times vary depending on what type of train you get.
 If you travel on one of the Alaris trains (the most common train option between Madrid and Valencia) the journey will take approximately 3 hours 45 minutes.
 However, you can also take a regional train (leaving from Madrid Atocha) and this journey will take approximately 6 hours.

 For full details of the train timetable from Madrid to Valencia it is best to check the Official Renfe website, as train times are subject to change.

 How to book train tickets from Madrid to Valencia:

 You will be able to buy train tickets:

 For full details on buying tickets for the train, see our Guide to Trains and Ticketing at Valencia Station.